Spanish culture is everything but boring.

 02. Astrid Stavro Studio

 Astrid Stavro Studio joined forces with Grafica to become Design by Atlas.
 They have, of course, continued to produce outstanding work.
-While the Design by Atlas site isn’t entirely up and running, you can still click over for a full screen slideshow that will let you check out what they’ve been up to.
+While the Design by Atlas site isn’t entirely up and running, you can still click over for a full-screen slideshow that will let you check out what they’ve been up to.

-From Astrid Stavro Studio I love Habitatge/Cat, a catalogue for an exhibition on housing in Catalunya.
+From Astrid Stavro Studio I love Habitatge/Cat, a catalog for an exhibition on housing in Catalunya.
 It features a combination of spreads designed with bold type, icons, and bright colors.
 Its got a contemporary vibe to it and is definitely worth checking out.

 I am also fond of the work she has created for Backlist and their classic literature system.
 Using a unifying grid system, Stavro designed a set of book covers using shapes and a lovely serif face.
 Be sure to check them out here.